ProteinsWebTeam/interpro-docs/docs/settings.rst

 .. figure:: images/settings/settings-4-ui.png
   :alt: The User interface settings

-Low graphics mode: if you are visiting the InterPro website from a not too powerful device, you might benefit from selecting low graphics mode, which disables some animations and other visual effects that might cause poor performance on low-end devices.
+- **Low graphics mode**: if you are visiting the InterPro website from a not too powerful device, you might benefit from selecting low graphics mode, which disables some animations and other visual effects that might cause poor performance on low-end devices.
-Colour Domains: defines the colouring strategy for the Protein sequence viewer.
+- **Colour Domains**: defines the colouring strategy for the Protein sequence viewer.
 There are 3 options:
-Accession: a unique colour for each accession in the graphic.
+- **Accession**: a unique colour for each accession in the graphic.
-Member database: all entries of the same member database will have the same colour.
+- **Member database**: all entries of the same member database will have the same colour.
-Domain relationship: InterPro entries will follow the accession strategy, but integrated signatures will be painted in the same colour as the linked InterPro entry.
+- **Domain relationship**: InterPro entries will follow the accession strategy, but integrated signatures will be painted in the same colour as the linked InterPro entry.
-Label Content: applies to the Protein sequence viewer and the set's visualisation.
+- **Label Content**: applies to the Protein sequence viewer and the set's visualisation.
 You can choose the content of the labels of each entry by selecting at least 1 label from accession, name, or short name.
-Display structure viewer all the time: on some low-end devices, small screens, or under network or battery constraints, we might decide to not display the structure viewer by default.
+- **Display structure viewer all the time**: on some low-end devices, small screens, or under network or battery constraints, we might decide to not display the structure viewer by default.
 It will still be available on demand.
 With this option, you can set it to always display the viewer.

 Cache settings